Folk art of Taiwan

 Other examples of Taiwanese art may be seen in the ubiquitous Daoist temples, which are adorned with countless sculptures, carvings, reliefs, wall paintings, and paper lanterns, depicting Chinese mythology, gods, dragons, Feng-Huang (often erroneously called ‘Chinese Phoenix’), tigers, lions etc. This artwork can be studied on the pages Religion: Daoism in Taiwan, and Culture: Lamps and lights.

-Artwork, created by the indigenous peoples of Taiwan, is shown on a separate page, Culture: Tribal art of Taiwan.
+Pictures, depicting Taiwanese wall paintings, are shown on a separate page: Culture: Wall paintings, and pictures, depicting artwork created by the indigenous peoples of Taiwan, are shown on the page Culture: Tribal art of Taiwan.

 Aogu is a marvelous wetland north of the town of Dongshih, south-western Taiwan.
 In this area, various artwork has been exhibited.